David Berman (musician)

-David Cloud Berman (born David Craig Berman; January 4, 1967 – August 7, 2019) was an American musician, singer-songwriter and poet who founded – and was the only constant member of – the indie rock band Silver Jews with Pavement's Stephen Malkmus and Bob Nastanovich.
+David Cloud Berman (born David Craig Berman; January 4, 1967 – August 7, 2019) was an American musician, singer-songwriter and poet.
+He founded – and was the only constant member of – the indie rock band Silver Jews with Pavement's Stephen Malkmus and Bob Nastanovich.

-Initially lo-fi and increasingly country-inspired, Berman helped develop the sound of the band and provided the lyrical material, whose themes overlapped with his poetry, of which he published one volume; his lyrics concerned many subjects, including his depression, a matter which culminated in Berman attempting suicide in 2003.
-Afterward, he underwent rehabilitation, engaged with Judaism and toured for the first time, but soon dissolved the band and largely withdrew from public life.
+Initially lo-fi and increasingly country-inspired, Berman helped develop the sound of the band and provided the lyrical material.
+His lyrical themes often overlapped with his poetry, of which he published one volume with Open City.
+His lyrics were multifaceted and cynical, often discussing his struggle with substance abuse and depression.
+These struggles culminated in a suicide attempt in 2003, after which he underwent rehabilitation, engaged with Judaism, and toured for the first time, but soon dissolved the band and largely withdrew from public life.

-In his reclusion, further turmoil arose which prompted a return to music; he adopted a new stage name and released an eponymous album in July 2019, a month before he died by suicide.
-Purple Mountains was acclaimed by his dedicated following, whom Berman believed non-existent.
+After several years of seclusion, he decided to return to music, adopting the stage name Purple Mountains and releasing an eponymous album in July 2019.
+A month after its release, he died by suicide.
+Purple Mountains was well received critically, and garnered acclaim from his dedicated following.
 He is regarded as a significant and influential indie rock cult figure.